TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/111-Module_1-Lecture 11-An image registration example.md

 > ## Quiz
 >
-> - When might you prefer nearest neighbor resampling over cubic convolution resampling?
+> 1. When might you prefer nearest neighbor resampling over cubic convolution resampling?
-> -  When registering to a map grid is the relative scale of the map and the image important?
+> 2. When registering to a map grid is the relative scale of the map and the image important?
-> - When registering two images is the relative scale of the images important?
+> 3. When registering two images is the relative scale of the images important?
-> - Suppose you have to register five images together to create an image database in a GIS.
+> 4. Suppose you have to register five images together to create an image database in a GIS.
 Would you chose one image as a master and then register the other four to it, or would you register image 2 to image 1 and then image 3 to the newly registered image 2, and so on?
 >
 > > ## Solution
 > >
-> > ???
-> > ???
+> > 1.
+When registering a map, such as when the pixels of an image have been given labels indicating what they represent on the ground, or when speed is important in resampling.
+> > 2.
+The registered image will be better if the scales are comparable.
+Registration can still be carried out is the scales are quite different, but care must be taken not to use nearest neighbor resampling.
+> > 3.
+As in the previous question, provided a higher order resampling technique (cubic convolution) is used.
+> > 4.
+It is better to choose one as a reference and register all the others to it.
+Otherwise geometric errors will propagate with each successive registration.
 > {: .solution}
 {: .challenge}